silx-kit/pyFAI/doc/source/operations/index.rst

 * PYFAI_OPENCL: set to "0" to disable the use of OpenCL
 * PYFAI_DATA: path with gui, calibrant, ...
 * PYFAI_TESTIMAGES: path wit test images (if absent, they get downloaded from the internet)
+* PYFAI_NO_LOGGING: Disable the configuration of any python logger in interactive mode